remult/remult/docs/tutorials/tutorial-react.md

    Because the `completed` field is of type `boolean`, the argument is **compile-time checked to be of the `boolean` type.**
    :::

+   * To see many more filtering options, see [EntityFilter](https://remult.dev/docs/entityFilter.html)
 ### Optionally hide completed tasks
 Let's add the option to toggle the display of completed tasks using a checkbox at the top of the task list.